The Intimate P. D. Q. Bach

 The Intimate P. D. Q. Bach is "a live recording of The Intimate P.D.Q.
-Bach stage show, featuring Professor Peter Schickele and the Semi-Pro Musica Antiqua" and was released on Vanguard Records in 1974.
+Bach stage show, featuring Professor Peter Schickele and the Semi-Pro Musica Antiqua" and was released on Vanguard Records in 1973.
 Many of the performer credits are humorous, and as with all P.D.Q.
 Bach recordings, the "S" numbers are fictitious and humorous.
-The cover art is a parody of the painting Kreutzer Sonata.
+The cover art is a parody of the 1901 painting Kreutzer Sonata by René-Xavier Prinet.